vikrampawar/book-highlights/pages/enterprise-api-management.md

 During this period, if a web service had to be accessed from outside the internal networks, typically web proxies would be implemented in Demilitarized Zones (DMZs), to proxy the HTTP traffic to the ESB, and also implement transport security (HTTPS) ([link](https://learning.oreilly.com/library/view/-/9781787284432/Text/782e5307-c695-4cba-8ef8-a250392afc9a.xhtml#7c33f257-fddd-4659-92e0-e4be1bca14d0))

+## Service mesh

+popular choice for implementing a service mesh in Kubernetes infrastructures is Istio.io.
+Another popular choice for a Java-based service mesh is Hystrix, which was originally developed by Netflix but also open sourced. ([link](https://learning.oreilly.com/library/view/-/9781787284432/Text/8e61cb3e-b6ec-4a56-ac2f-4c79044d9ecf.xhtml#5a543646-98d8-4131-b699-e918024a73c9))

 ## Service registry